SeanFitzpatrick0/EBII1819--Trinity_Module_Review/README.md

 ## What's here
 * The web application is loacted in the **Rate_Trinity** directory.
 * The web scraper is loacted in the **TR_webscraper** directory.
-See README in this directory for more details.
+See README in this directory for more details

 ## Dependencies
 ### You must have Python 3.6 or higher.